 - Weekly view (gives an overview of a whole week at a time) or daily view (gives more space for each individual day)?

-I really like my planner because it has both a monthly and weekly view.
-It’s fairly large, and it has a nice, flexible cover.
-It has a plastic slip, which makes it pretty water resistant.
-And I can put pictures and other papers in the front cover!
+I really like my planner because it has both a monthly and daily view.
+It’s fairly large, and it has a nice, flexible cover and big, gold binders.

 I was also sent another planner for free that has gotten awesome reviews online.
 It’s a Class Tracker, and it’s made especially for students.
 It’s super cute and comes in a variety of colors.
 My little sister is using it and she enjoys it!
 It’s made just for students.
 Get it here.
 It works great for people who enjoy seeing a week view and sorting assignments out!

 Get your supplies!